 On the night of August 26, Bradstreet made a lodgement within less than 200 meters of Fort Frontenac.

 On August 27 in the morning, De Noyan, the French commander, surrendered himself and his followers, numbering 110 soldiers and labourers, as prisoners of war.
 With them were taken 9 armed vessels, carrying from 8 to 18 guns, and forming the whole French naval force on Lake Ontario.
 The crews escaped.
-An enormous quantity of provisions, naval stores, munitions, and Indian goods intended for the supply of the western posts fell into the hands of the British, who kept what they could carry off, and burned the rest.
+An enormous quantity of provisions, naval stores, munitions, and trade goods intended for the supply of the western posts fell into the hands of the British, who kept what they could carry off, and burned the rest.
 In the fort were found 60 cannon and 16 mortars, which the victors used to batter down the walls; and then, reserving a few of the best, knocked off the trunnions (short stubby bearings on either side of a cannon) of the others.
 The Oneidas were bent on scalping some of the prisoners.
 Bradstreet forbade it and consoled them by a lion's share of the plunder.
 In accordance with the orders of Abercromby, the fort was dismantled, and all the buildings in or around it burned, as were also the vessels, except the two largest (the Marquise de Vaudreuil (12) and the London (14), which were reserved to carry off some of the captured goods.
-Then, with boats deeply laden, the detachment returned to Oswego; where, after unloading and burning the two vessels, they proceeded towards Albany, leaving 1,000 men at the new fort which brigadier Stanwix was building at the Great Carrying Place of the Mohawk (present-day Rome, New York).
+Then, with boats deeply laden, the detachment returned to Oswego; where, after unloading and burning the two vessels, they proceeded towards Albany, leaving 1,000 men at the new fort which Brigadier Stanwix was building at the Great Carrying Place of the Mohawk (present-day Rome, New York).

 Without other posts on Lake Ontario to supply Frontenac and maintain communications, the British were compelled to retreat back to New York.
 Amherst would take Frontenac a second time in 1760.